svrnhdl/tails-cold-storage/tails-amnesia.md

 * 1 Extra backup device (USB, SD-card, ...)
 * Dice (6-sided) for generating entropy

-Ideally, the computer has the wifi-adapter and hard-drive physically removed.
+Ideally, the computer is an old laptop that has the wifi-adapter and hard-drive physically removed.
 Make sure you trust the hardware you are using to generate your wallet.
 If you don't know how to remove the wifi-adapter, search around on YouTube for video's on how to replace it for your specific computer model.
-If you don't have an old laptop or computer lying around, you may also use your normal computer.
+If you don't have an old laptop or computer lying around, you may also use your normal computer (not recommended).

 # Tails
 ## Description